 We think some supermarkets could do more to ensure certain groups of shoppers, such as those without a smartphone or under-18s, can access – or know how they can access – loyalty prices.

-Annual inflation for supermarket food and drink has slowed to 4.7% this month (from 5.2% last month), according to figures from Worldpanel by Numerator.
+Annual inflation for supermarket food and drink has eased slightly to 4.3% (down from 4.7% in November), according to figures from Worldpanel by Numerator.

 We check the prices of hundreds of grocery items at eight major supermarkets, using an independent price-comparison website.